Margaret Thatcher: Cultural depictions

 According to theatre critic Michael Billington, Thatcher left an "emphatic mark" on the arts while prime minister.
 One of the earliest satires of Thatcher as prime minister involved satirist John Wells (as writer and performer), actress Janet Brown (voicing Thatcher) and future Spitting Image producer John Lloyd (as co-producer), who in 1979 were teamed up by producer Martin Lewis for the satirical audio album The Iron Lady, which consisted of skits and songs satirising Thatcher's rise to power.
 The album was released in September 1979.
 Thatcher was heavily satirised on Spitting Image, and The Independent labelled her "every stand-up's dream".

 Thatcher was the subject or the inspiration for 1980s protest songs.
 Musicians Billy Bragg and Paul Weller helped to form the Red Wedge collective to support Labour in opposition to Thatcher.
 Known as "Maggie" by supporters and opponents alike, the chant song "Maggie Out" became a signature rallying cry among the left during the latter half of her premiership.

 Wells parodied Thatcher in several media.
 He collaborated with Richard Ingrams on the spoof "Dear Bill" letters, which ran as a column in Private Eye magazine; they were also published in book form and became a West End stage revue titled Anyone for Denis?, with Wells in the role of Thatcher's husband.
 It was followed by a 1982 TV special directed by Dick Clement, in which Thatcher was played by Angela Thorne.

 Since her premiership, Thatcher has been portrayed in a number of television programmes, documentaries, films and plays.
 She was portrayed by Patricia Hodge in Ian Curteis's long unproduced The Falklands Play (2002) and by Andrea Riseborough in the TV film The Long Walk to Finchley (2008).
 She is the protagonist in two films, played by Lindsay Duncan in Margaret (2009) and by Meryl Streep in The Iron Lady (2011), in which she is depicted as suffering from dementia or Alzheimer's disease.
 She is a main character in the fourth season of The Crown, played by Gillian Anderson.
+Thatcher has a supporting role in the 2024 biographical film Reagan, played by Lesley-Anne Down.